Big loans make some people squeamish.

 Statistics say most of us will need to borrow money at some point in our lives.
 By understanding and controlling the borrowing process as much as possible, you can use credit as a key to unlock a more secure future.

-You know that little voice in your head that grows more talkative when you’re thinking about borrowing money?
+Do you know that little voice in your head that grows more talkative when you’re thinking about borrowing money?
 You can answer it with facts.

-When Does it Make the Most Sense to Borrow Money?
+When Does It Make the Most Sense to Borrow Money?

 Do you know any new parents?
 Some of us remember being new parents.